EarlTP/cordova-plugins-checker/README.md

 Checks the plugins' version specified in the config.xml file with the current installed ones.

-From CLI use `cordova-plugins-checker -r` to start the check
+From CLI use `cordova-plugins-checker` to start the check

 With the `--available-updates` option, for those has a registry version it will check also if there is an available update.